alialib/alia/docs/function-application.md

-Of course, given that this is a contrived example and `is_prime` is a fairly cheap function to call, it doesn't make much difference which way we do it, but in real world applications where you might be retrieving data from remote sources or doing computationally-intensive background calculations, the difference can be significant.
+Of course, given that this is a contrived example and `is_prime` is a fairly cheap function to call, it doesn't make much difference which way we do it, but in real world applications with more intensive workloads, the difference can be significant.